 Likewise, a dedicated committee of adult volunteers helps manage Hand in Hand’s vibrant, growing community of young alumni.

-Whenever possible, Hand in Hand’s six communities come together for countrywide events, including festival celebrations, movie screenings, and staff reunions.
+Whenever possible, Hand in Hand’s seven communities come together for countrywide events, including festival celebrations, movie screenings, and staff reunions.
 Likewise, our families and staff form a dedicated, nationwide community of activists.
 Hand in Hand’s community members are also social activists, and stand up for equality and inclusion in Israel.
 For example, in 2018, in response to the Nation-State Law which among many other things demoted the status of the Arabic language from an official language in Israel, Hand in Hand community staff planned and executed a protest.
 The event included the biggest public Arabic language lesson in Israeli history, alongside performances by well-known Arab and Jewish musicians, like Mira Awad and Ahinoam Nini.
 The event was created in partnership with other shared society organizations: Sikkuy, Givat Haviva, The Abraham Fund, Wahat al-Salam – Neve Shalom, Omdim Beyachad, and the New Israel Fund.
 We are grateful to have partners in this work of building an equal future for all Israeli citizens.
 In the spirit of becoming stronger by joining together, our communities also welcome participation from other adults wishing to be part of this movement for change.

 60+ COMMUNITY ACTIVITIES